ydaniv/uijet/README.md

 Mixins are specifically for encapsulating behaviors for components, and then enhance components with these behaviors as desired.

-Examples: Toggled, Templated, Transitioned, etc.
+*Examples*: Toggled, Templated, Transitioned, etc.

 Adapters are usually for adding missing behavior by acting as a mediator to external libraries which implement that code, and abstract those libraries with a consistent API.

-Example: if you want a List component to be scrolled using a JS based plugin, targeted for mouse wheel when used on desktop, and then with a different library, targeted for touch gestures when used on handheld devices.
+*Example*: if you want a List component to be scrolled using a JS based plugin, targeted for mouse wheel when used on desktop, and then with a different library, targeted for touch gestures when used on handheld devices.